 - Shop at the stylish boutiques – if I could just shop at Kim Soo for the rest of my life I’d be a happy lady and on a recent trip, I squeezed my suitcase full to the brim with Indonesian inspired homewares

 We have yet to spend time in Canggu but I have only heard good things about this place – perhaps what Seminyak was a few years ago – trendy but low key, I look forward to visiting soon.
 Only a short drive from Seminyak but with a more casual vibe, surf and cool restaurants, you can also find spacious private villas at decent prices.
-Hotel recommendations include; The Slow and Kalapa Resort and visit La Brisa.
+Eat at Shady shack, Old Mans and Loft Bali and stay at The Slow and Kalapa Resort and visit La Brisa.

 People have asked me before what a good itinerary would be and it really depends on what you are looking for an how much time you have.
 My recommendation would be to roughly split your time evenly between the Bukit Peninsula (Bingin), Ubud, Seminyak/Canggu (Seminyak if you want a bit more buzz, shopping etc.) and then an island either Gili Islands (I look forward to trying Crusoe House) or Nusa Lembognan (see my post on this).
 This will give you a taste of everything and the perfect Bali balance.